tuskyapp/faq/README.md

 **Q:** I want to help out, what can I do?

 **A:** You can help translating Tusky into your language on our [Weblate instance](https://weblate.tusky.app/) and report bugs or even send us fixes on the [main GitHub repo](https://github.com/tuskyapp/Tusky).
 If you plan to contribute bigger changes, please contact us first.
 And don't forget to tell your friends about Tusky!
+You can also donate to us through Open Collective.
 ##

  **Q:** Can I try out the beta?